-- 1. Remove the blown fuse and disconnect all loads (i.e. SW1 open, relay disconnected and solenoid disconnected) powered through the fuse. - 2.
-Turn the ignition key to the ON or START position.
-Verify battery voltage at the battery + side of the fuse terminal (one lead on the battery + terminal side of the fuse block and one lead on a known good ground). - 3.
-With SW1 open and the DMM leads across both fuse terminals, check for voltage.

-voltage; short is between fuse block and SW1 (point A).
+- 1. Remove the blown fuse and disconnect all loads (i.e. SW1 open, relay disconnected and solenoid disconnected) powered through the fuse. - Turn the ignition key to the ON or START position.
+Verify battery voltage at the B + side of the fuse terminal (one lead on the B + terminal side of the fuse block and one lead on a known good ground). - 3.
+With SW1 open and the DMM leads across both fuse terminals, check for voltage. short is between fuse block and SW1 (point A). voltage:

-no voltage; short is further down the circuit than SW1.
+short is further down the circuit than SW1.

-With SW1 closed, relay and solenoid disconnected and the DMM leads across both fuse terminals, check for voltage.

-voltage; short is between SW1 and the relay (point B).

-no voltage; short is further down the circuit than the relay.

-5. With SW1 closed, relay contacts jumped with fused jumper wire check for voltage.

-voltage; short is down the circuit of the relay or between the relay and the disconnected solenoid no voltage; retrace steps and check power to fuse block.
+- no voltage; 4.
+With SW1 closed, relay and solenoid disconnected and the DMM leads across both fuse terminals, check for voltage. - voltage; short is between SW1 and the relay (point B). no voltage; short is further down the circuit than the relay. - 5.
+With SW1 closed, relay contacts jumped with fused jumper wire check for voltage. - voltage: short is down the circuit of the relay or between the relay and the disconnected solenoid (point C). - no voltage; retrace steps and check power to fuse block.